 The phone number for the CMS Federal Advisory Committee Hotline is (410) 786-3985.

 For additional information on the Panel and updates to the Panel's activities, we refer readers to view our Web site at: http://www.cms.gov/Regulations-and-Guidance/Guidance/FACA/AdvisoryPanelonAmbulatoryPaymentClassificationGroups.html.

-The Secretary of the Department of Health and Human Services (DHHS) (the Secretary) is required by section 1833(t)(9)(A) of the Social Security Act (the Act) and is allowed by section 222 of the Public Health Service Act (PHS Act) to consult with an expert outside panel, that is, the Advisory Panel on Hospital Outpatient Payment (the Panel) regarding the clinical integrity of the Ambulatory Payment Classification (APC) groups and relative payment weights.
+The Secretary of the Department of Health and Human Services (DHHS) (the Secretary) is required by section 1833(t)(9)(A) of the Social Security Act (the Act) and is allowed by section 222 of the Public Health Service Act (PHS Act) to consult with an expert outside panel, that is, the Advisory Panel on Hospital Outpatient Payment (the Panel) regarding the clinical integrity of the Ambulatory Payment Classification (APC) groups and relative payment weights and hospital outpatient therapeutic services supervision issues.
 The Panel is governed by the provisions of the Federal Advisory Committee Act (Pub.
 L. 92-463), as amended (5 U.S.C.
 Appendix 2), to set forth standards for the formation and use of advisory panels.

 - Addressing whether procedures within an APC group are similar both clinically and in terms of resource use.

 - Reviewing the packaging of OPPS services and costs, including the methodology and the impact on APC groups and payment.